Tom-HA/posti/README.md

 # posti
-New post installer for Ubuntu and Fedora baserd distributions
+New post installer for Ubuntu and Fedora based distributions